ExternalDNS consulting and hands-on support

 Why use ExternalDNS?

-• Continuously reconciles desired state to the DNS provider, limiting drift and stale records after rollouts and environment changes.
+• Continuously reconciles desired state to the DNS provider, limiting configuration drift and stale records after rollouts and environment changes.

 • Supports many DNS providers and APIs, enabling consistent DNS automation across cloud, hybrid, and multi-cluster environments.